e5120/EDAs/README.md

   - *z*(**c**) is the number of contiguous zeros ending in Position *D*.
   - if *o*(**c**) > *T* and *z*(**c**) > *T*, then REWARD is *D*, else REWARD is 0.
     - *T* is a user parameter.
-- Deceptive-k Trap: There is a user parameter *k* which determines the number of dependencies of variables.
+- Deceptive-k Trap: There is a user parameter *k* which determines the number of dependencies of each variable.

   <img src="https://latex.codecogs.com/gif.latex?f(\boldsymbol{c})&space;=&space;\sum_{i=0}^{D/3-1}g(c_{3i&plus;1},c_{3i&plus;2},c_{3i&plus;3})," />
   <br>